 \subsection{Flux estimation}

-The neutron flux is obtained from the kinetic energy distribution corrected by the detector solid angle and the detection efficiency in each energy bin and normalized by the incident protons.
+The neutron flux is obtained from the kinetic energy distribution corrected by the detector solid angle from the lithium target and the detection efficiency in each energy bin and normalized by the incident protons.
 Figure~\ref{fig:fluxdist} shows the resulting distribution.
-The total flux in the peak region between 72 and 82~MeV is $1.71 \times 10^{10} \ {\rm [/sr/\mu C]}$, and is consistent with similar measurements using the same beamline~\cite{flux1,flux2}.
-Only the peak region is used in the cross section measurement as below 72~MeV many neutrons have scattered before reaching the water target and are thus considered to be a background.
-For the cross section measurement, this flux needs to be modified to account for geometric differences between the BC-501A detector and water target as well as for the difference in the neutron mean free path in each.
-The mean free path for 77~MeV neutrons in water is $\sim$30~cm and is $\sim$34~cm in the BC-501A scintillator~\cite{exfor}.
+The total flux in the peak region between 72 and 82~MeV is $1.71 \times 10^{10} \ {\rm (sr \ \mu C)^{-1}}$, and is consistent with similar measurements using the same beamline~\cite{flux1,flux2}.
+Only the peak region is used in the cross section measurement, as below 72~MeV many neutrons have scattered before reaching the water sample and are thus considered to be a background.
+For the cross section measurement, this flux needs to be modified to account for geometric differences between the BC-501A detector and the water sample as well as for the difference in the neutron mean free path in each.
+The mean free path for 77~MeV neutrons in water is $\approx$30~cm and is $\approx$34~cm in the BC-501A scintillator~\cite{exfor}.
 The correction factor, which converts the flux measured by the BC-501A detector to the flux in the $\gamma$-ray measurement with water, is defined as:

-where $z$ denotes the beam direction, and $Z$ and $L$ represent length of the scintillator or water target and the neutron mean free path of each object, respectively.
-With this correction factor multiplied to the flux measured with the BC-501A, the neutron flux in the $\gamma$-ray measurement is obtained to be $\phi_n = 1.87 \times 10^{10} \ {\rm [/sr/\mu C]}$.
-Though multiple neutron scattering is expected to produce $\gamma$-rays with a higher probability, this effect was checked using a GEANT4~\cite{geant4}-based simulation and was found to have a negligible impact on the final result.
+where $z$ denotes the beam direction, and $Z$ and $L$ represent length of the scintillator or the water sample and the neutron mean free path of each object, respectively.
+With this correction factor multiplied to the flux measured with the BC-501A, the neutron flux in the $\gamma$-ray measurement is obtained to be $\phi_n = 1.87 \times 10^{10} \ {\rm (sr \ \mu C)^{-1}}$.